MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 Now you can get started using Session State Store.

-For primitive types you can use a direct way. **For objects in different requests JSON parse is required.
-Parse is not required in the same request code block**:
+For primitive types you can use a direct way.

+**For objects in different requests JSON parse is required.**

+Parse is not required in the same request code block:

 ```C#
 // Set primitive value